arun-is/MultiClock/README.md

 # Introduction
-This is a Chrome extension that shows multiple clocks in chrome new tabs.
+This is a Chrome extension that shows multiple clocks in Google Chrome new tab screens.
 It is useful for remote workers and collaborating across timezones.

 This README describes both the app and the design process during conception of the app.
 Likewise, this repository contains the app itself and documents generated during the design process.